apollographql/rover-init-starters/start-with-apollo-client/README.md

 ### Troubleshooting

-**Network Issues:**
+**Schema Issues:**
-If codegen fails due to network problems, it will show a helpful error message.
-You can always run `npm run codegen` manually when your connection is restored.
+If codegen fails, check that your `schema.graphql` file is valid GraphQL syntax.
+The template works offline since it uses a local schema file.

-**Schema Changes:**
+**Schema Updates:**
-When your GraphQL schema changes, run `npm run codegen` to regenerate types and catch any breaking changes.
+When your GraphQL API schema changes, update the `schema.graphql` file to match, then run `npm run codegen` to regenerate types and catch any breaking changes.

 **Type Errors:**
 If you see TypeScript errors about missing generated types, ensure you've run `npm run codegen` after adding new GraphQL operations.